rust-lang/reference/src/items/external-blocks.md

 * `extern "thiscall"` -- The default for C++ member functions on MSVC -- corresponds to MSVC's `__thiscall` and GCC and clang's `__attribute__((thiscall))`
 * `extern "efiapi"` -- The ABI used for [UEFI] functions.

+Most platform-specific ABI strings also have a corresponding `-unwind` variant.

 ## Variadic functions